 This review endeavors to be comprehensive but has certain limitations inherent to the narrative approach.
 We did not exclude studies based on a formal quality appraisal; however, we gave greater weight to peer-reviewed research published in reputable journals and to large-sample or multi-country studies.
 The rapidly evolving nature of COVID-19 education research means that some findings (especially from early in the pandemic) may have been superseded by later data; we attempt to favor the most recent evidence (e.g., studies through 2023 and 2024) to capture the post-pandemic state.
 Nevertheless, the circumstances of the pandemic varied widely across time and place – something we acknowledge when generalizing findings.
 Unlike a systematic review, this narrative review may be subject to selection bias in the literature we chose to emphasize, though we have aimed to cover major points raised across the spectrum of available research.

 Despite these limitations, we believe a narrative synthesis is appropriate for drawing together insights from different sub-disciplines (pedagogy, psychology, technology) to tell the story of post-pandemic educational innovation.
 The Results section is organized thematically, with tables summarizing key findings for clarity.
-All interpretations of data are supported by citations to the original sources.
+Citations to the original sources support all interpretations of data.
 In the subsequent sections, we first present results for each of the three focal areas, then discuss their implications in an integrated manner.

 Results